sematext/docs/docs/monitoring/tag-support.md

 ### Sematext App Agent Integration YAMLs

-These tags are extracted from metric data sources & values.
+These tags are extracted automatically from metric data sources & values based on YAML configuration.
 The tags can be configured in `tag` section App Agent integration YAMLs.
 The maximum allowed length for the key is 200 characters.
 The key should match this regex: <nobr>`[a-zA-Z0-9_\-.:(\\ |,=)]+`</nobr>.
 Examples of these tags are hostname, port, webapp name, jvm name, disk, elasticsearch index, etc. You don't need to adjust these tags for built-in integrations.

 For example, refer to [Tomcat web module YAML definition](https://github.com/sematext/sematext-agent-integrations/blob/master/tomcat/jmx-web-module.yml) where the hostname and webapp name are extracted as tags from JMX ObjectName.